avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 The following is my very brief synopsis of the perfidy of the Oslo architects that the majority now (2025) recognize laid the groundwork for the October 7 Hamas massacre.
 Almost of all of my synopsis is based upon verifiable open source material, but my skepticism was refined by the education that the leaker gave me into the extent of government corruption.
 Today (2025) many are too young, or not yet born, to remember the sordid details of Oslo, and unfortunately many are afflicted with the "politically correct" reverence for the man who was primarily responsible.

 1. Unlike the rest of the modern State of Israel's "founding fathers" who were frustrated Bolsheviks, but at least had their primary education in a "Cheider", i.e. a religious Jewish primary school, while Peres' primary education was in a Jesuit school in Poland.
 As the visceral antisemite "Saint" Ignatius, the  founder the Jesuit order, boasted "give me a boy until the age of 7, and I will give you the man".
 Peres, was regularly in league with the Vatican, see [here](https://www.haaretz.com/2003-07-22/ty-article/peres-suggests-holy-sites-in-jlem-be-declared-world-capital/0000017f-e0d3-d38f-a57f-e6d376ac0000) and [here](https://werhit-mathenyahu.blogspot.com/2012/10/shimon-peres-vaticans-president-of.html).
-He unsuccessfully secretly attempted to revive the Vatican's 1947 "wet dream", see [here](https://israelbehindthenews.com/1997/09/22/the-vaticans-jerusalem-agenda/) and [here](https://www.redmoonrising.com/chamish/vaticanagenda.htm), to declare the Old City of Jerusalem as a [corpus separatum](https://en.wikipedia.org/wiki/Corpus_separatum_(Jerusalem)). _Pope Paul VI_ made _hollow_ declarations of Jewish reconcilliation in his 1965 _Nostra Aetate_ encyclical.
+He unsuccessfully secretly attempted to revive the Vatican's 1947 "wet dream", see [here](https://israelbehindthenews.com/1997/09/22/the-vaticans-jerusalem-agenda/) and [here](https://www.redmoonrising.com/chamish/vaticanagenda.htm), to declare the Old City of Jerusalem as a [corpus separatum](https://en.wikipedia.org/wiki/Corpus_separatum_(Jerusalem)). _Pope Paul VI_ made _hollow_ declarations of Jewish reconciliation in his 1965 _Nostra Aetate_ encyclical.
 Paul _and his successors_ could [never theologically accept the reestablishment of a modern Jewish State](https://www.israelnationalnews.com/news/343072).
 In spite of the pablum in _Nostra Aetate_, according to two millennia of fundamental Roman Catholic and Eastern Orthodox antisemitic beliefs originating with the New Testament Gospels, the Jews were damned to be a [wandering people](https://en.wikipedia.org/wiki/Wandering_Jew) for refusing to accept Jesus as their messianic savior - aka replacement theology or supersessionism.
 And it speaks volumes that the second largest _Apostolic_ (i.e. diplomatic) delegation to the Vatican is from Iran who openly declares that it is their God-given duty to annihilate the Jewish State in order to hasten the coming of their false messiah, i.e. the _Machdi_.
-Iran has a miniscule Christian community, while converting to Christianity carries a death penalty.
+Iran has a minuscule Christian community, while converting to Christianity carries a death penalty.
 Can we assume that their theologians have discussions about [how many angels can dance on the head of a pin](https://en.wikipedia.org/wiki/How_many_angels_can_dance_on_the_head_of_a_pin%3F)?
 As _Stalin_ quipped at _Yalta_ in 1945, the Vatican no longer has any divisions; but they do have world wide "moral legitimacy", while the Iranians have many divisions but no legitimacy.
 Together they make a lethal antisemitic duo.

 2. The _Peres Center "For Peace"_ had almost nothing to do with peace.
 In fact it was a [profiteering operation](https://carolineglick.com/the_peace_profiteers/) that turned Peres into one of the wealthiest men in Israel by skimming funds that enabled the dictatorial and kleptomaniacal Arafat, and his successor Abbas, to become multi-billionaires.
 The _Peres Center_ established Arafat's core monopolies (e.g. mobile communications, cement, and petrol) that Arafat either personally owned or controlled, of course for which the _Peres Center_ received huge commissions.
 The _Peres Center_ secretly awarded a \$100K prize to Norwegian diplomats [Terje Larson and his wife Mona Juul](https://carolineglick.com/the_peres_center_scandal/) who were highly influential sponsors of Peres' Nobel Prize bid.
 The ceremony had to be kept secret because Larson had the ignoble fame of being one of the tiny number of Western diplomats to ever be considered [persona non grata](https://en.wikipedia.org/wiki/Persona_non_grata) by the Israeli government.
 Peres was an equal partner with "birds of a feather" Arafat and Martin Schlaff[^schlaff] (who made his initial fortune [collaborating with the East Germany's _Stassi_ secret police](https://en.wikipedia.org/wiki/Martin_Schlaff)) in the lucrative _Jericho Oasis Casino_.
 Israel's then Attorney General _Elyakim Rubinstein_ obligingly rezoned the casino out of [Area B](https://blogs.timesofisrael.com/west-bank-areas-a-b-and-c-how-were-they-created/) in order to enable Israelis to "legally" play who were its main clientele.

 3. Peres was able to co-opt his opportunistic Israeli supporters by giving them a small piece of the action - either via outright cash bribes, but usually via a "soft bribe" of professional advancement in highly lucrative jobs that were directly or indirectly controlled by the Israeli government.

 4. Already in 1993, Peres immediately launched his first major Oslo graft scheme.
 Then Foreign Minister Peres convinced the government to transfer Israeli tax rebates intended for the PA Treasury directly to Arafat's personal bank account in Tel Aviv.
 The then future directors of the _Peres Center_ transferred these funds to [Arafat's personal Swiss bank account](https://www.jewishvirtuallibrary.org/former-israeli-peace-envoys-charged-with-money-transfers-to-arafat), of course for a substantial commission.
 When [Adir Zik](https://en.wikipedia.org/wiki/Adir_Zik) publicized the scheme in his wildly popular "illegal" [Arutz-7](https://en.wikipedia.org/wiki/Arutz_Sheva) radio broadcasts, Peres was forced to respond that Arafat needed a "war chest" to fight Hamas who Peres and Rabin dubbed as "the real enemies of the peace, _along with the Jewish settlers_".
 It was a bald lie that the gullible public swallowed.
 Arafat never fought against Hamas.
 In fact he often hired Hamasniks as "false flag contractors" for the suicide bus bombing campaign that he orchestrated.
-    * Thousands of standard assault rifles that Israel and the US transferred to Arafat's forces in order "to fight Hamas" were often ballistically proven to have been used to murder Jews.
+    * With US aid, the government provided thousands of standard assault rifles to Arafat's forces in order "to fight Hamas".
+Many of these weapons were ballistically proven to have been used to murder Jews.
-    * And the government approved that the CIA give Arafat's forces sniper training courses "to fight Hamas".
+    * And more deviously the government invited the CIA to give Arafat's forces sniper training courses "to fight Hamas".
 Again these weapons were ballistically proven to be used to assassinate influential "settlers".
-The leaker claims that the government supplied the Pals with the intelligence to target these people!
+The leaker claims that the government selected the targets and supplied the Pals with the intelligence required to implement the assassinations.
+Since the Pals pulled the triggers under CIA guidance, then it provided the government with unimpeachable deniability.

 5. Israeli intelligence was always aware of this deception but refused to publicize it.
 The IDF and the _Shabak_ electronically intercepted all of Arafat's communications.
 They had a major military base which overlooked Arafat's Ramallah headquarters.
 They had spies on the ground.
 In response to the [2002 Netanya Park Hotel Pesach Massacre](https://en.wikipedia.org/wiki/Passover_massacre) then PM Ariel Sharon _temporarily_ stopped this deception until he was blackmailed[^blackmail] by the so-called "legal system" into advocating the so-called  "Disengagement" from Gaza.
 In the IDF's subsequent [Defensive Shield](https://en.wikipedia.org/wiki/Operation_Defensive_Shield) campaign, they captured and revealed hundreds of [documents](https://www.gov.il/en/pages/the-involvement-of-arafat-pa-senior-officials-in-terrorism) that proved Arafat micro-managed nearly every single attack since he first signed the Oslo Accords.
 Yet, until today (2025), in spite of the overwhelming evidence that Oslo was a sham, subsequent Israeli governments refused, or were afraid of US pressure, to declare the Accords null and void just as [Beilin](#beilin) had predicted.